SahilKhatkar11/smart-plant-care/README.md

 ## ⚙️ How It Works

 1. **Image Collection**
-   You gather images of plant leaves labeled as `healthy` or `unhealthy`.
+   - You gather images of plant leaves labeled as `healthy` or `unhealthy`

 2. **Model Training**
-   A CNN model is trained using TensorFlow on this dataset.
+   - A CNN model is trained using TensorFlow on this dataset

 3. **Prediction**
-   The Streamlit app allows users to upload a leaf image.
-The model predicts the health status and gives suggestions.
+   - The Streamlit app allows users to upload a leaf image
+   - The model predicts the health status and gives suggestions

 4. **Suggestion Engine**
-   Based on the output class (healthy/unhealthy), a care suggestion is shown to the user.
+   - Based on the output class (healthy/unhealthy), a care suggestion is shown to the user

 ---